OBS Studio

 OBS Studio and WebRTC

-Recent versions of OBS Studio can also publish to the server with the WebRTC / WHIP protocol Use the following parameters:
+Recent versions of OBS Studio can also publish streams to the server with the WebRTC / WHIP protocol Use the following parameters:

 • Service: WHIP